Redeemer Year-End Report 2022-2023

-January 2017 -- Redeemer Board of Directors initiated the process to develop Redeemer’s Strategic Plan.
-Then Board of Directors president, Gary Hutchens, presented the final Strategic Plan to the congregation for approval and adoption in October 2017.
+January 2017 -- Redeemer Board of Directors initiated the process of developing Redeemer’s Strategic Plan.
+The Board of Directors president, Gary Hutchens, presented the final Strategic Plan to the congregation for approval and adoption in October 2017.

 September 2019 -- Prayer Task Force formed to lift up the visioning process and ensure Redeemer remains guided by our Lord and Savior.